ulaval/modul-components/doc/gitflow.md

 ```

 ### Merge back the release branch into develop (pull request needed)
+Merging is a bit different
-Follow the same procedure as a standard PR.
-You don't need to assigned a milestone to this PR though.
+- You don't need to assigned a milestone to this PR though
+- Use a merge commit, not a squash merge

 ### Post-publishing stuff
 - Close Github milestone and open a new one